RudolfusPlay/OPEN-USER-DB/README.md

 # OPEN-USER-DB
-An open database of users who have VOLUNTARILY added their information for dating and socializing.
+A new format social network (social features are coming soon).
 You can also use this program locally as a phone book, employee list, etc.

 Telegram — https://t.me/rudolfusplay_dev